Section 3000 Business

 Policy Adopted: September 10, 2019

-3260 Sale and Disposal of Books, Equipment and Supplies
+(formerly Sale & Disposal of Books, Equipment & Supplies)

 The Superintendent shall bring before the Board a listing of all furniture, equipment, books, and materials to be disposed of as well as supplies in excess of $500.00 which warrant disposal.
 Items with values less than $500.00 may be disposed of upon the authority of the Superintendent or his/her designee.
 Items without market value may be disposed of in such manner as the responsible building principal shall determine, with the prior approval of the Superintendent or his/her designee.
 Disposal will be in accordance with state laws and local ordinances.